Gfy63/ParseCommands/README.md

 `"Test \"aaa\""` ==> Test "aaa"

+## Comment string
+If you use the comment string, the arguments aren't split and stay together in one argument.
+The default comment string is `;`.

+Exp:
+`"; 1 2 3"` ==> Comment `;` with argument 0 be `1 2 3`

+The comment string can be change with `setCommentString`.
+It can be up to 8 char long.

+The comment string command must be determined as a normal command in the command struct.

+You can use the comment string to send infos as a help text.

 ## Call by string
 A command can also pass as string. (exp.: fired from a button push)
 ```cpp